 - the patient and parents or legal guardians do not come to the appointment.

-The appointment confirmation fee is credited to the appointment fee and the balance of the fee is collected at the time of the visit.
+The appointment confirmation fee is credited to the appointment fee which is determined according to time spent ($211.00 – $279.00) and the balance of the fee is collected at the time of the visit.

 - A “superbill” will be provided to you so that you can file a claim to your insurance for reimbursement.

-- If the patient has Medicare, the claim will be filed by my office for your 65% reimbursement
+- If the patient has Medicare, the reimbursement is 65%.

 - Regrettably, I am unable to accept Medicaid at this time, however the appointment fee is discounted 30% upon request with proof of insurance.